Pence: I'll likely never see eye to eye with Trump on Jan. 6 - WTMJ

 “It is past time for America to discard the left-wing myth of systemic racism,” Pence said.
 “I commend state legislators and governors across the country for banning critical race theory from our schools.”

-His choice of states, including that April appearance in South Carolina, is aimed at increasing his visibility as he considers whether to run for the White House in 2024.
+His choice of states, including an April appearance in South Carolina, is aimed at increasing his visibility as he considers whether to run for the White House in 2024.

 Trump is increasingly acting and talking like he plans to make a run as he sets out on a more public phase of his post-presidency, beginning with a speech on Saturday in North Carolina.